-- Close the eye or cover the barrel that includes the diopter adjustment knob, and look only through the other barrel with the appropriate eye, as this adjustment will not work if you use the right eye to look through the left barrel.
+- Close the eye or cover the barrel that includes the diopter adjustment knob.
+Look only through the other barrel with the appropriate eye, as this adjustment will not work if you use the right eye to look through the left barrel or vice versa.
 Covering the barrel may be easier if you have trouble closing just one eye, as it is important to avoid squinting that would change the shape of your eyeball and affect the necessary focus.

-- Use the center focus wheel to get a clean, crisp image through the binns, focusing on an object 20-30 feet away.
+- Use the center focus wheel to get a clean, crisp image, focusing on an object 20-30 feet away.
 Choose an unmoving object in good light to ensure the best focus.

 - Uncover the diopter adjustment barrel (or open your eye) and cover the opposite barrel or close the opposite eye.
 Looking through the appropriate barrel with the appropriate eye, use the diopter adjustment knob only to change the image focus until it is as sharp and clear as possible for that eye.

-- Uncover both barrels and use both eyes to check the overall focus of the binoculars.
+- Uncover both barrels and use both eyes to check the overall focus.
 Use the center focus wheel only and check objects at different distances and in different types of light to verify the image clarity.
 If necessary, repeat the previous steps to improve the total focus.

 - Lock the diopter adjustment knob, if possible.
 Expensive binoculars may have a locking mechanism on the knob, while other models may just have the knob snap back into place.
-These knobs or wheels are usually more stiff than the basic focus, so it is unlikely to change when the binoculars are used properly, but locking can help prevent any inadvertent changes.
 If the knob does not lock, you may want to make a small mark with a permanent marker (or use a bit of white paint or pale ink on black or gray binoculars) to show where the optimal adjustment position is to refocus the binoculars quickly if they get misaligned.

 Are Your Binoculars Still Blurry?